Skip to main content

 Church project management is defined as the steps a church takes to complete a task that is focused on self-improvement.
 Think of church projects as infrastructure upgrades.
 They add more seats, install new screens or lights, upgrade computers or applications, or anything else that makes it easier to preach, worship, and reach as many people as possible.

 The most difficult and intensive projects for a church involve construction, whether in a new building or renovating existing buildings, so this guide will focus more on construction projects.
-In the digital age, however, projects such as building your website, creating a live-streaming platform, or implementing church management software are just as important, if not more so.
-Determining which type of project is best falls on your project manager.
+In the digital age, however, projects like the following are important:

-A church project manager is frequently one of the clergy in smaller churches, but larger churches may hire a dedicated manager.
-The people who work on a project may be volunteers, but many times you may need to work with contractors.
+A church project manager is frequently one of the paid staff or key volunteers, depending on the church's budget.
+The people who work on a project may be volunteers, but you may need to work with contractors many times.
 Most large projects will likely be a mix of both.
 When the megachurch I worked at built its larger building, contractors did the heavy machinery tasks and technical work, but church staff and volunteers did a large portion of the manual labor.

 Church project management rewards your church by making it easier to work and making your building more appealing to the people you are trying to reach.
 Many times, church projects don’t provide a direct, spiritual benefit to your people at first.
 Your community and members likely won’t receive the benefits until after the project has finished.

-What Does a Project Manager Do In A Church?
+What Does a Project Manager Do In Their Church?

 illustration of a megaphone church project management